cncf/tag-contributor-strategy/website/content/maintainers/security/security-guidelines.md

 In addition to the vulnerability reporting policy, the defined process or co-ordinate the disclosure in a secure manner is highly recommended.
 There are several methods to accomplish this including encrypting vulnerability reports with GPG keys among others, and projects could leverage them based on their need.

 GitHub provides an easy to use, established platform to coordinate the vulnerability disclosure between the maintainers and the reporter in a private manner.
-Further information on the coordinated disclosure of security vulnerabilities in Github is available at [About coordinated disclosure of security vulnerabilities - GitHub Docs](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/about-coordinated-disclosure-of-security-vulnerabilities).
+Further information on the coordinated disclosure of security vulnerabilities in Github is available at [GitHub Docs - About coordinated disclosure of security vulnerabilities](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/about-coordinated-disclosure-of-security-vulnerabilities).

 ## 3.4 Embargo Policy